Ken Kristensen: Career

 Ken co-created the critical and commercial hit Todd, The Ugliest Kid on Earth — an Image Comics (The Walking Dead) series with his longtime creative partner, Eisner-nominated comic book artist M.K.
 Perker.
 In 2016, FX purchased the series and commissioned Kristensen to write the pilot.
 Several other Image Comics series are currently in development.

 In 2014 Ken was hired to write Indestructible, a monthly super-hero comic book series created by Jeff Kline (Transformers Prime) and published by IDW/Darby Pop Publishing.

 In 2015 Kristensen co-wrote and produced the short film Ronnie BoDean with director Steve Judd, starring Wes Studi.

 Marvel's The Punisher—a Netflix TV series created by Steve Lightfoot, starring Jon Bernthal, based on the comic book, began production in 2016 with Kristensen on board as a writer.
 The show debuted in 2017 to critical and commercial acclaim.
 Kristensen wrote on season two, which debuted in January 2019.

 Kristensen wrote Fairy Godbrothers, a hard cover graphic novel illustrated by M.K.
 Perker and published by Adaptive Books, August 2017.

 In 2018 Scout Comics published Kristensen's comic book series Oblivion, a post-apocalyptic comic book series, with art by Francesco Gaston.

 In 2017 Kristensen joined the writing staff of Happy! —a SyFy TV series, starring Christopher Meloni, based on the comic book published by Image Comics, and created by Grant Morrison and Brian Taylor, produced by Original Film and Universal Cable Productions.
 Season one premiered December 2017 to critical and commercial acclaim and was quickly granted a season two by the network.
 Kristensen was also on board as writer on season two, which debuted March 2019.

-In 2020 Kristensen was writer and Supervising Producer on the Apple TV+ series Shantaram, slated for release in 2022.
+In 2020 Kristensen was writer and Supervising Producer on the Apple TV+ series Shantaram, which premiered in October 2022.
+He served as Co-Executive Producer on season two, but the show was cancelled before that season was produced.

-Kristensen joined the Marvel Studios/Disney+ series Echo in 2021 as writer and Co-Executive Producer.

-In 2021/2022 Kristensen served as Co-Executive Producer and writer for the Starz/Lionsgate John Wick spinoff entitled The Continental, slated for release in 2023.
+In 2021/2022 Kristensen served as Co-Executive Producer and writer for the Peacock/Lionsgate John Wick spinoff entitled The Continental: From the World of John Wick, release in 2023.

+Kristensen wrote and produced the acclaimed Marvel Studios/Disney+ series Echo released in 2024.

+In 2024 Screen Rant announced that Kristensen was co-creating a TV and comic book series based on the adventures of journalists working for the legendary tabloid newspaper Weekly World News.